Mortgage and Refinance Rates in Wyoming

 In addition, MortgageLoan.com has tons of resources to help you research your options and learn about mortgages and the process of buying or refinancing a home.
 Just check out our subject headings at the top and bottom of this page, or use the search feature to find helpful articles on the topics you're interested in.
 We're here to help!

-Fixed-rate mortgages are the most popular type of home loan in Wyoming, with 30-year loans being the most common type.
-This type of mortgage lets you enjoy a low monthly payment while locking in your interest rate for the life of the loan, so you know your mortgage payments will never increase (not counting taxes and homeowners insurance).
+Fixed-rate mortgages are the most popular type of Wyoming home loans, with 30-year loans being the most common type.
+This type of mortgage lets you enjoy a low monthly payment while locking in your interest rate for the duration of the loan, so you know your mortgage payments will never increase (not counting taxes and homeowners insurance).

 For refinancing, you can use either a fixed-rate mortgage or ARM.
 Borrowers who have owned their home a number of years often opt for a 15-year fixed-rate mortgage, as it allows them to pay their loan off more quickly and at a lower interest rate.

 A good credit score makes it easier to qualify for a mortgage and will save you money as well.
 Borrowers with FICO scores of 740 and above qualify for the best Wyoming mortgage interest rates, while anything above 700 is still high enough to get you a pretty good rate.
 Borrowers with scores in the 600s or lower can still qualify for a mortgage, but often face higher interest rates or other cost, particularly on conventional loans.